javaee/mojarra/README.md

     </dependency>
     ```

     Note that Java EE 8.0 is currently not available yet.
+You should for now manually upgrade any JSF 2.2 library to JSF 2.3 depending on the server used.

 - **Servletcontainers (Tomcat, Jetty, etc)**